-In the 2019/2020 financial year, the year-on-year growth in sales to eThekwini Municipality increased by 5.66%.
+In the 2020/2021 financial year, the year-on-year growth in sales to eThekwini Municipality increased by 7.36%.
 The continued increase in sales is attributed to the commissioning of the Western Aqueduct during the end of 2019.
-The growth in sales is shown in Figure 3.4, where the twelve-month moving average of sales increased from 924 Me/day in July 2019 to 971 Me/day in June 2020.
+The growth in sales is shown in Figure 3.4, where the twelve-month moving average of sales increased from 972 Me/day in July 2020 to 1044 Me/day in June 2021.

-Proposed developments and the associated demand, as a result of these developments within the eThekwini area of supply, were discussed with the municipality during August 2020.
-The subsequent demand scenario was based on a hybrid demand projection taking into consideration the last quarter average annual daily demand (i.e. since the onset of the COVID-19 pandemic) and the full utilisation of the Western Aqueduct, as well as organic growth in the existing demands.
-A year-on-year increase in demand of 2.0% is expected (0.6% actual development and 1.4% annual population growth).
+Proposed developments and the associated demand, as a result of these developments within the eThekwini area of supply, were discussed with the municipality during September 2021.
+Five (5)

+total demand scenarios of expected increase in demand were analysed.
+A hybrid demand projection scenario was mutually agreed, taking into account the WC/WDM projects to be completed.
+A year-on-year increase in demand of 4.5% is expected and includes the anticipated full utilisation of the Western Aqueduct; albeit limited to 170 Me/day until the uWP.
+This full utilisation includes the 14 Me/day supply to Umbumbulu once the booster pump station has been commissioned.
+The flow at Point M will thus be reduced by the marginal increase in demand to Umbumbulu.
 The WC/WDM interventions were deemed to have a low to medium outlook of making any significant impact in the ensuing 2 years, explaining the upward trend of the 12-month moving average in Figure 3.4.
 The historical sales and future demand projection for eThekwini Municipality is presented in Figure 3.4.